Ada-Developers-Academy/C3Projects--AdaCooks/README.md

 - __Cookbooks__
   - √ See a list of Cookbooks I've already created, including...
     - √ The number of Recipes associated with the Cookbook
-    - √ The number of unique Recipes associated with the Cookbook
+    - √ The number of unique Ingredients associated with the Cookbook
   - √ See the details of a specific Cookbook, including...
     - √ a list of links to the Recipes associated with the Cookbook
     - √ a link to remove (unassociate) a Recipe from the Cookbook.
 This does not destroy the Recipe.